orionlee/pht_eb_stats/PilotResult.md

 ![image](https://user-images.githubusercontent.com/250644/116791661-cbf7b600-aa70-11eb-8f93-ae6474057569.png)

+*Note:* Strictly speaking, the accuracy discussed here is concerned about false positives.
+False negatives are not considered.

 ### Manual Vetting

-I have manually scrutinized about 20 subjects, and report that the majority of them do look like eclipsing binary.
+I have manually scrutinized about 20 additional subjects, and report that the majority of them do look like eclipsing binary.
 While I am not expert in classifying eclipsing binary, I feel the scrutiny provide some assurance that the proxy accuracy reported above is not way off the actual one.